 2. Your Summary of Benefits and Coverage

-Your Summary of Benefits and Coverage (SBC) explains the basic rules for your health plan.
-This is where you should look to find copay or coinsurance amounts for very specific services.
+Your Summary of Benefits and Coverage (SBC) explains your health plan in detail.
+This is where you should look for copay or coinsurance amounts for very specific services you may be considering.

-How Copays Work With Key Health Insurance Features
+How Do Copays Work With Other Out-of-Pocket Costs?

 “Copay after deductible” means that, unfortunately, you have to pay for a service in full until you reach that annual deductible.